 5.- Barcelona (also known as Barça) followed by Real Madrid are the teams with the most spectators during games with 52,247 and 45,204 of spectators on average respectively according to the data from Statista in 2018-2019 season.

-6.- Real Madrid and Barça are among the world’s most valuable soccer teams according to Forbes in 2018.
+6.- Real Madrid is the world’s most valuable soccer team followed by Barça, according to Forbes in 2019.

 7.- There are more teams beside Real Madrid and Barça that are part of La Liga.
 There are 20 teams in total, including: Atlético de Bilbao, Atlético de Madrid, Valencia, Real Sociedad, and Espanyol.

 9.- Camp Nou (Catalan for New Field), which is Barça soccer stadium, is the largest stadium in Europe and the second largest soccer stadium in the world as reported at World Atlas.
 It can hold around 100,000 spectators.

 10.- Spaniards call their national team La Roja.